ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 > Note: Each publicly exposed Load Balancer has its own Public Floating IP.
 Outgoing traffic doesn't consume OVHcloud Gateway bandwidth. ([except for Public-to-Public mode](#public-to-public-scenario))
 >

-> [!warning]
->
-> During the MKS-Public Cloud Load Balancer Beta (CCM), since the Public Cloud Load Balancer is already in General Availability phase, the Public Cloud Load Balancer usage as well as the other network components (Gateway & Floating IPs) will be billed.
->

 ## Instructions

-During the beta phase, if you want a Kubernetes load balancer service to be deployed using [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) rather than the historical [Loadbalancer for Kubernetes](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer-kubernetes/) solution, you'll need to add the annotation: `loadbalancer.ovhcloud.com/class: "octavia"` on your Kubernetes Service manifest.
+Depending of the Kubernetes version your cluster is using, if you want to use a [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) rather than the historical [Loadbalancer for Kubernetes](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer-kubernetes/) solution, you'll might need to add the annotation: `loadbalancer.ovhcloud.com/class: "octavia"` on your Kubernetes Service manifest.
+Please refer to the [versions matrix section](#kube-versions).

 Here's a simple example of how to use the Public Cloud Load Balancer